jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm23.md

 #### v.3
 >he restores my soul.
 He guides me in paths of righteousness for his name's sake.

+"Righteousness" (GK 7406) here signifies "right" in the sense of "straight," i.e., the paths that bring the sheep most directly to their destination.
+He does not unnecessarily tire out his sheep.
+Even when the "right paths" bring the sheep "through the valley of the shadow of death," there is no need to fear.
+#vangemeren

 #### v.4
 >Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.